Harry Kane records for England & Spurs: The main ones broken and those he’s on course to set

 Joint-most England goals in a calendar year

-Moving onto the records Kane holds but not outright, the striker has scored the joint-most goals for England in a calendar year, netting 12 in 2019.
+Moving back onto the records Kane holds but not outright, the striker has scored the joint-most goals for England in a calendar year, netting 12 in 2019.
 He holds the record alongside George Hilsdon in 1908 and Dixie Dean in 1927.

 12 – Harry Kane has equalled the record for most goals in a calendar year for England, equalling George Hilsdon in 1908 and Dixie Dean in 1927.
 Machine. pic.twitter.com/o6b5keUEmi